We need to build engagement and trust with people wanting to care for tamariki and support them through assessment and approval.

 To help tamariki and rangatahi have a positive experience when they enter care or go to a new placement, we make sure they understand what's happening and where they're going ahead of time with the 'Welcome to our home' booklet and pre-placement visits.

-Under the National Care Standards, every tamaiti and rangatahi is entitled to receive information about what they can expect when they are in care, and be supported to speak up if they wish to raise any concerns.
+Under the National Care Standards, every tamaiti and rangatahi is entitled to receive information about what they can expect when they are in care, and be supported to raise any concerns they have.

 Tamariki have a right to have their personal belongings with them.
 We need to ask them what personal belongings are special to them and make sure they remain in the possession of te tamaiti and are looked after.